 Key travel points:

-When to visit : Québec Maritimes has something to offer full year-round but the main season for tourism is summer which offers a bounty of activities and a much larger dining selection.
+When to visit : Québec Maritimes has something to offer full year-round.
+The main season for tourism is summer which offers a bounty of activities and a much larger dining selection.

 Plan your trip : Many additional trip itineraries can be found on the official website at quebecmaritime.ca

-Plan ahead : This is a small community that much like everyone else suffered from the pandemic so it is important to plan and book in advance.
+Plan ahead : This is a small community that much like everyone else suffered from the pandemic.
+It is important to plan and book in advance.

 Getting here : The closest airport is Québec from where you can either catch a connection to Mont-Joli Airport or drive.
-There is also an option to take the Montréal-Gaspé train to Bas-Saint-Laurent.
+Alternatively, there is also an option to take the Montréal-Gaspé train to Bas-Saint-Laurent.
 We drove all the way from Toronto.

 Gaspé Peninsula is the native land of the Mi’kmaq First Nation (spelling variants are Micmac and Mi gmaq).